sleeptoken/zettelkasten/CSRF.md

 A common way to share `CSRF tokens` with the client is to include them as a hidden parameter in an HTML form `CSRF` `tokens` don't have to be sent as hidden parameters in a `POST` request.
 Some applications place `CSRF` `tokens` in `HTTP` headers, for example.
+### Flaws in CSRF

+##### Validation of CSRF token depends on request method

+Some applications correctly validate the token when the request uses the POST method but skip the validation when the GET method is used.

 ### References
 https://portswigger.net/web-security/learning-paths/csrf